MaterSim/AtomisticSimulation/lectures/lec_10.md

 ## 10.4 Further discussions

-- Interpret the Ground State Energy
+- **Interpret the Ground State Energy**.
+The ground state energy of the H<sub>2</sub> molecule is a critical value that represents the lowest energy configuration of the system.
+It includes contributions from the kinetic energy of the electrons, the external potential energy due to the nuclei, the Hartree energy representing electron-electron repulsion, and the exchange-correlation energy.

-- Compare the computed total energy of the H<sub>2</sub> molecule with known reference values.
+- **Compare the Computed Energy Values**.
+The computed total energy of the H<sub>2</sub> molecule should be compared with known reference values from literature or high-precision quantum chemistry calculations.
+Typically, the total energy for the H<sub>2</sub> molecule is around -1.17 Hartree.
+Any significant deviation from this value could indicate issues with the numerical setup or the approximations used.

-- Discuss how the electron density represents the covalent bonding between the two protons.
-- Compare the results obtained from LDA and GGA
-- Analyze how DFT with GGA provides a more accurate description of the electron density and energy.
-- Discuss the numerical aspects when extending DFT to more complicated systems (molecules or crystals)
+- **Discuss the covalent bonding**.
+The electron density distribution in the H<sub>2</sub> molecule shows how electrons are shared between the two protons, forming a covalent bond.
+In the ground state, the electron density is highest between the two nuclei, indicating a strong bonding interaction.
+This distribution can be visualized through contour plots or 3D density plots.

+- **Compare the Results Obtained from LDA and GGA**.
+The Local Density Approximation (LDA) and the Generalized Gradient Approximation (GGA) are two different approaches to approximating the exchange-correlation energy in DFT.
+LDA considers only the local electron density, while GGA includes the gradient of the electron density.
+GGA typically provides more accurate results for systems with varying electron densities, such as molecules and surfaces.

+- **Extending DFT to More Complicated Systems (Molecules or Crystals)**.
+Extending DFT to more complicated systems, such as larger molecules or crystals, involves several numerical challenges.
+These include the increased computational cost due to the larger number of electrons and nuclei, the need for more sophisticated algorithms to solve the Kohn-Sham equations efficiently, and the handling of periodic boundary conditions in crystals.
+Advanced techniques such as plane-wave basis sets, pseudopotentials, and parallel computing are often employed to address these challenges.

 <!----
 ## 10.3 GGA implementation